kalabox/kalabox-app-pantheon/docs/users/gui.md

 ![Add pantheon account credentials](../images/addPantheonAccount.png)

 Click on "Pantheon" under "Add Account".
-Insert your username and password.
-Note that in the near future, we will be using Pantheon's Machine Tokens to authenticate.
+Provide an existing Pantheon Machine Token or click "Get a new one" to generate one on Pantheon.
 If you don't have a Pantheon account, [sign-up for a free one](http://support.kalabox.io/support/solutions/articles/pantheon.io/register).

 Download a Site From Pantheon
 -----------------------------